ramondeklein/deadlockdetection/README.md

 blocking operation, the generation of stack traces might affect performance, so it is best to disable it when not running in development and/or testing.

-### DeadlockDetection.GlobalSettings.BlockingWarningDuration
-The safe deadlock detection methods can also detect long running tasks and mark them as potential deadlocks (only when deadlock detection mode is set to `AlsoPotentialDeadlocks`).
-This setting specifies the duration after which a warning is emitted to debug output.

 ## Under the hood
 The deadlock detection library uses existing facilities in the `SynchronizationContext` class to detect deadlocks.
 That's why I was able to